-1) Training video library: The training video library consists of around 20 minutes of publicly available surveillance videos recorded across 10 camera views on the UCSB campus [35], [39].
-The resolution of the videos is 320×240 and they are recorded at the rate of 24 frames per second.
-Note that this doesn't constrain the dimensions of test videos.
+videos recorded across ten camera views on the UCSB campus [35], [39].
+The resolution of the videos is 320×240 and they are recorded at the rate of 24 frames/s.
+Note that this does not constrain the dimensions of test videos.
 The library videos capture scenes of pedestrians and bicyclists on campus bike-paths from various viewpoints.
 There are a total of 291 object tracks in the library.
-Example frames from the library are shown in Figure 3.
+Example frames from the library are shown in Fig. 3.
 Human-generated annotations corresponding to individual objects are stored and indexed.
-To increase the diversity of motion patterns in the dataset, we have generated horizontally and vertically flipped versions of library videos.
+To increase the diversity of motion patterns in the data set, we have generated horizontally and vertically flipped versions of library videos.

-2) Video document generation: We divide the training videos into small non-overlapping spatio-temporal cubes and compute dense optical flow across frames [34].
-For each spatio-temporal cube, optical flow vectors are averaged over a time-step and those exceeding a specified magnitude are binned into four directions (up, left, down and right).
-The binning is performed as a soft decision where an optical flow vector can belong to two directions (eg. left and up), the contribution being directly proportional to how close the vector is to these directions.
-The 'votes' for each of the optical flow vectors are summed up and thresholded.
-This generates a 4-bit binary motion code for each cube.
-For our experiments, we
+2) Video Document Generation: We divide the training videos into small nonoverlapping spatiotemporal cubes and compute dense optical flow across frames [34].
+For each spatiotemporal cube, optical flow vectors are averaged over a time step and those exceeding a specified magnitude are binned into four directions (top, left, bottom, and right).
+The binning is performed as a soft decision where an optical flow vector can belong to two directions (e.g., left and top), the contribution being directly proportional to how close the vector is to these directions.
+The votes for each of the optical flow

-Fig. 4: (a) An example frame from a sequence belonging to the training video library. (b) Visualization of the optical flow magnitude for the shown frame. (c) Document generated from the sequence.
-The vertical axis corresponds to the word, which in-turn corresponds to spatial location of a cube and the observed direction of motion.
+Fig. 4. (a) Example frame from a sequence belonging to the training video library. (b) Visualization of the optical flow magnitude for the shown frame. (c) Document generated from the sequence.
+The vertical axis corresponds to the word, which in turn corresponds to spatial location of a cube and the observed direction of motion.
 The horizontal axis corresponds to time steps.
 The document is binary valued with the black regions signifying activations.
-Best viewed in color:
+(Best viewed in color.)

-have set the spatial size of cube to $20{\times}20$ and the temporal step size to 4 frames.
+vectors are summed up and thresholded.
+This generates a 4-b binary motion code for each cube.
+For our experiments, we have set the spatial size of cube to 20×20 and the temporal step size to four frames.
 The spatial locations and the motion code of the cubes are flattened to a single column vector.
-Each of the binary codes in the column vector are termed as words with them being denoted by the variable $w \in [0, W)$ .
-W is the number of spatio-temporal cubes in a time step multiplied by the number of quantized directions.
-The value of W is derived as:
+Each of the binary codes in the column vector is termed as words with them being denoted by the variable $w \in [0, W)$.
+W is the number of spatiotemporal cubes in a time step multiplied by the number of quantized directions.
+The value of W is derived as where I_X and I_Y are the video width and height, c_X and c_Y are the spatiotemporal cube width and height, and m is the number of binary bits in the motion code.
+For our experiments, W = 768.
+We tried out different values for these design parameters and got the best performance for the values specified before.
+The horizontal axis represents time steps in the video, indexed by $t \in [0, T)$.
+An example document is shown in Fig. 4.
+Design of the video document is meant to capture spatial location and directions of object motions from training videos.